-In this article I will guide you to write simple if functions as well as the complex if functions with multiple conditions or we also call it nested if functions.
-Lets start with simple if function in Excel formulas:
+In this article, I will guide you to write simple if functions as well as the complex if functions with multiple conditions or we also call it nested if functions.

 Basics of if formula with multiple conditions